Pennsylvania Railroad class K5

 The K5's factor of adhesion was much worse than the K4s'.
 This is because the K5 was more powerful than the K4s but with little more weight on drivers (and thus adhesion).
 Factors of adhesion below 4 are often considered undesirable for steam locomotives, and the K5 design did prove to be rather less sure-footed because of it.
 For this reason, 4-8-2 "Mountain" and 4-8-4 "Northern" designs with more drivers (and thus a greater allowable weight on drivers within the same axle load limit) were generally considered preferable for locomotives as powerful as the K5.

 Both K5 locomotives were given a 130-P-75 tender carrying 12,475 USgal of water and 22 ST of coal.
-Surprisingly for such large locomotives built at such a late date, both were equipped for hand firing.
-Both were fitted with Worthington-pattern feedwater heaters, power reverse, unflanged main drivers, and both used nickel steel boiler shells.
+Despite being such large locomotives built late in the steam era, both were equipped for hand firing.
+They were fitted with Worthington-pattern feedwater heaters, power reverse, unflanged main drivers, and both used nickel steel boiler shells.
 As built, both carried their bell on the smokebox front, hung below the headlight; this arrangement was common on other roads but at the time unique on the PRR.

 Altoona-built #5698

 K5 #5698 was built at the PRR's Juniata Works (Juniata 4205 / 1929) in 1929, but having a works plate Altoona Works 4205 / 1929.
 This according to late Mr Ivan W. Saunders, Pittsburgh, Pa.
 A one-piece cast steel locomotive bed was used; this produced the locomotive frame, cylinders, and smokebox saddle as one giant steel casting.
 This casting was produced by Commonwealth Steel's Granite City, Illinois plant.
-This cast locomotive bed design was a successful trial, and was repeated on 1930s order for 100 M1a class 4-8-2 "Mountains", as was the Worthington feedwater heater with mixing chamber behind the stack.
+This cast locomotive bed design was a successful trial, and was repeated on 1930s order for 100 M1a class 4-8-2s, as was the Worthington feedwater heater with mixing chamber behind the stack.

 K5 #5698 used conventional Walschaerts valve gear and piston valves, and developed a starting tractive effort of 54675 lbf.